ojhahemant/nhs-triage-app/APP_EVOLUTION_PLAN.md

-# Plan: Integrating the Triage App into a Scalable Frontend Architecture
+# Plan: Integrating the Triage App into a Scalable Frontend Architecture by HEMANT OJHA

 **Objective:** To evolve the current single-view React application into a multi-page, feature-rich platform as outlined in the `FEATURE_EVOLUTION_ROADMAP.md`.
 This will be done by creating a new, scalable application structure and integrating the existing assessment tool as the first fully functional module.